-OddStops.com is a website that lists unusual places that people can visit.
+OddStops.com is a website that writes about unusual places.

-It is owned and operated by Double You Media, which is a registered business in Wexford, Ireland.
+It is owned and operated by Double You Media in Wexford, Ireland.

 Our goal is to create a database of locations that you won't find in any tourist guide.